Ylvauk/git-team-workflows/README.md

 efficient.
 In order to build up to that, we need to make sure we're building on a solid foundation of Git basics.

+## Set Up

+1. Fork this repository to your own account and clone the forked repo to your machine.
+1. Change directory into your cloned repo.
+1. Run `git checkout solution` to check out the _existing_ solution branch locally.
+1. Run `git checkout master` to go back to the `master` branch.

 ## Review Git: Branching & Merging

 ### Why Git?